ServiceNow/sncicd_githubworkflow/README.md

 Just copy and paste into your pipeline once your workflow is created for your application's linked GitHub repo.

+The APIs the GitHub Actions are based on are [documented on the ServiceNow Developer Portal](https://developer.servicenow.com/dev.do#!/reference/api/sandiego/rest/cicd-api).

 ## Description of workflow templates
 - [workflow.yml](https://github.com/ServiceNow/sncicd_githubworkflow/blob/master/workflow.yml) Standard example to start from with 3 stages - build, test, deploy to prod.
 First two runs for CI on feature branch PR.
 All 3 run for CD on master branch update.
 - [workflow_publish_with_detect.yml](https://github.com/ServiceNow/sncicd_githubworkflow/blob/master/workflow_publish_with_detect.yml) Example for how to use the "detect" option with the ServiceNow/sncicd-publish-app GitHub Action.
 This is necessary for the repo source to be populated into the runner environment.